EriBloo/laravel-model-snapshots/README.md

 Each snapshot stores an array of model attributes, options that it was created with, version and optional description.

-Snapshots provide `toModel(bool $fillExcludedAttributes = false)` method, that returns model with snapshotted attributes.
-If optional `fillExcludedAttributes` option is true, returned model will use current model attributes as a base, if it's false missing attributes will be null.
+Snapshots provide `toModel(bool $fillExcludedAttributes = false)` method, that returns model filled with snapshotted attributes.
+If optional `fillExcludedAttributes` option is true, returned model will use current model attributes as a base, otherwise missing attributes will be null.

 Accordingly, if you retrieve collection of snapshots you can use its `toModels(bool $fillExcludedAttributes = false)` method to map all snapshots to corresponding classes.

-#### Restoring

-Snapshots can be used to restore models if needed.
-There are 2 methods available on Snapshot class:
+#### Reverting, branching and forking snapshots

+Snapshots have 3 helper methods to revert model, or to create a new one, from its snapshot:

-- `restore()` - reverts original model to its snapshotted version
+- `revert()` - reverts original model to its snapshotted version, all snapshots created after the one used are deleted
-- `restoreAsNew(bool $duplicateSnapshotHistory = false)` - creates new model rather than reverting original.
-If `duplicateSnapshotHistory` argument is true all snapshots up to restored will be duplicated and associated with new model
+- `branch()` - creates new model from snapshotted version and duplicates all snapshots up to, and including, the one used, associating them with new model
+- `fork()` - creates new model from snapshotted version with no snapshots history

+Attributes excluded from snapshotting will be filled with current model values.

 #### Relations